 Where pairs of doors are required in a means of egress, each leaf of the pair shall be provided with its own releasing device.
 Devices which depend upon the releasing of one door before the other shall not be used.

-Exception No. 1: When exit doors are used in pairs and approved automatic flush bolts are used, the door leaf having the automatic flush bolts shall have no door knob or surface-mounted hardware.
+Exception No. 1: When exit doors are used in pairs and approved automatic flush bolts are used, the door leaf having the automatic flush bolts shall have no door knob or surface-mounted hardware. antibiotics.
 The unlocking of any leaf shall not require more than one operation.

 No lock, padlock, hasp, bar, chain, or other device, or combination thereof, shall be installed or maintained at any time on or in connection with any door on which panic hardware or fire exit hardware is required by this Code if such device prevents or is intended to prevent the free use of the door for the purposes of egress.

 In buildings protected throughout by an approved supervised automatic fire detection system or approved supervised automatic sprinkler system and when permitted by Chapters 8 through 30, doors in low or ordinary hazard areas, as defined by 4-2.2, may be equipped with approved, listed, locking devices which shall: